Enforcing A Child Support Order

 Once a court issues a child support order, the child is entitled to receive regular child support payments.
-Unfortunately, failure to pay child support is a very real and common problem.
+Unfortunately, failure to pay child support is a real and common problem.
 In these situations, you may need to take legal action to get the financial support your child needs.
-At Quinn & Lynch, our enforcement lawyer can review your situation and advise the best way to deal with it.
+At Quinn & Lynch, P.A., our enforcement lawyer can review your situation and advise on the best way to deal with it.
 A variety of strategic approaches exist to enforce child support payments.

-Legal Options for Enforcement
+Legal Options For Enforcement

-To enforce child support, Quinn & Lynch, P.A. can take legal action for the court to order the following sanctions:
+To enforce child support, Quinn & Lynch, P.A., can take legal action for the court to order the following sanctions:

 Garnishment is a legal action that takes child support payments directly from paychecks.
-Wage garnishment is enforced when a parent fails to pay child support as ordered by the courts.
+Wage garnishment is enforced when a parent fails to pay child support as ordered by the court.
 Florida law states that employers must abide by child support collection laws if they receive a wage garnishment order.
 Even if the wage garnishment order is from out of state, the employer must follow it.

 For private support orders, both involved parties may need to file a termination motion.